ros-perception/image_common/image_transport_py/README.md

-# image_transport_py: Python Bindings for ROS2 Image Transport
+# image_transport_py: Python Bindings for ROS 2 Image Transport

 ## Introduction

 `image_transport_py` is a Python package that provides bindings for `image_transport`.
 It enables efficient publishing and subscribing of images in Python, leveraging various transport plugins (e.g., `raw`, `compressed`).
-The package allows developers to handle image topics more efficiently and with less overhead than using standard ROS2 topics.
+The package allows developers to handle image topics more efficiently and with less overhead than using standard ROS 2 topics.

 ## Usage